My Account

 = Your combined income

-5. What If I Have Unpaid Debts?
+5. What If I Have Debt or Other Obligations?

 Private creditors can't touch Social Security, but federal agencies can garnish the benefits.
 Child support, alimony, back taxes and home and student loan defaults can reduce your benefits.